-When it comes to the technicalities of hosting WordPress powered websites, everyone knows about Apache and NGINX web server, two of the most popular server software out there.
+When it comes to the technicalities of hosting WordPress-powered websites, everyone knows about Apache and NGINX web servers, two of the most popular server software out there.

 Powering 45.2% of all websites, Apache web server still dominates the server market, and we recommend the best Apache hosting to help you stay on the forefront.
-The LAMP (Linux, Apache, MySQL, and PHP) stack is famous for flexibility and performance.
+The LAMP (Linux, Apache, MySQL, and PHP) stack is famous for its flexibility and performance.
 In fact, for a vast number of developers, this is THE development stack of choice.

 However, over the last few years, the NGINX web server has been slowly winning the interest of developers worldwide.
 Today, it handles 40.0% of total web servers and stands second in the competition.

 Apache and NGINX are both open-source web servers.
-Interestingly, given the long history and their high usage for hosting WordPress websites, it is surprising that the WordPress community regularly face questions such as: what is NGINX or Apache web server?
+Interestingly, given the long history and their high usage for hosting WordPress websites, it is surprising that the WordPress community regularly faces questions such as: What is NGINX or Apache web server?
 How are they different (and similar)?
 Which one should you use?
-Or, can you use NGINX with Apache?
+Or can you use NGINX with Apache?
 In this guide, I have covered all these questions.

 What is NGINX?

 Released in late 2002, NGINX web server was developed to “serve the needs of the new millennium”.
 Igor Sysoev, its founder, initiated the project to focus on high concurrency, high performance, and low memory usage.
 Originally created for the Russian web portal, Rambler, it was adopted by many high traffic sites because of its rock-solid performance.

 NGINX (pronounced as “engine-x”) is open-source software for web serving, caching, media streaming, reverse proxying, load balancing and more.
 NGINX web server is designed to maximize performance while using minimum resources.

 NGINX was created to solve the C10k, a real-world problem to handle a large number of visitors at the same time.
 C10k is a serious challenge that refers to a server handling ten thousand concurrent connections.